rnmapbox/maps-docs/docs/install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+> Note that those instructions applies to the 10.1 version (currently rc phase in @next channel).
+Please visit the installation guide for the released 10.0.15 which can be found on the [github v10.0 branch of the project](https://github.com/rnmapbox/maps/tree/v10.0#prerequisite
+)
 # Configure credentials

 Before installing @rnmapbox/maps you'll need to get the proper credentials.